carlablanco/dlp-to-data-catalog-asset/README.md

 ## Run the program on DataFlow.

-To use the program on DataFlow the following steps are required.
+To use the program on DataFlow you will need to create the template and the DataFlow job.

 ### Steps to run the solutions on Dataflow using the cloud shell:

+1. Clone the program from github.

-Upload the Datflow template and its dependencies on Cloud Shell editor.
+2. Upload the zip file into the Cloud Shell Virtual Machine.

-Create the template running the [Dataflow Template](#run-the-program-locally) just like running it locally.
+3. Create the template running the [Dataflow Template](#run-the-program-locally) just like running it locally.

-Create the DataFlow Job.
+4. Create the DataFlow Job.

 ```
 gcloud dataflow jobs run NAME --gcs-location=TEMPLATE_LOCATION